Dunsfold: Manors

 In the early 13th century Walter Giffard, Abbot of Waverley, (1236–51), granted all the rights of the abbey in Graffham to Walter de Graffham for a rent of 16s. a year, rent paid to Markwick, a former possession of Waverley Abbey as late as 1808.
 Mr. J. C. McAndrew was an owner of what was left of it towards the end of 19th century followed by Mr. F. A. Shepherd.

 Other buildings and industries

-Common House is a late medieval hall which dates from circa 1500, of lowest listing category, Grade II architectural importance.
+Common House is a late medieval hall which dates from circa 1500, a Grade II listed building.
 The village has many other houses of architectural interest e.g. Lark's Rise, Yonder Lye and The Sun Inn public house, set back from the common, parts of which are clearly ancient particularly the rear bar.

 The village was a site of iron smelting from local ironstone (see Bargate stone) and iron-smithery in the Middle Ages.
-Later, Dunsfold has hosted the construction of the Wey and Arun Canal which is being gradually reopened, and Dunsfold Aerodrome which is used primarily in connection with automobiles of many times, hosting a major television programme on the subject.
+Later, Dunsfold hosted the construction of the Wey and Arun Canal which is being gradually reopened, and Dunsfold Aerodrome which is used primarily in connection with automobiles of all periods, hosting a major television programme on the subject.